JEElsner/ConsoleQuestionPrompts/README.md

 ## Installation and use
 1. Install Python (at least version 3.7.x)
 2. Download `questions.py` or clone this repository
-3. Import it into your python code with `import questions`
+3. Import it into your python code with `from ConsoleQuestionPrompts import questions`